Independence weights for causal inference with continuous treatments: Introduction

 \section{Introduction}

-Confounding is a major barrier to studying causal effects of exposures from observational data, regardless of whether the exposure is binary, continuous, or otherwise.
-Considerable work has focused on the development of approaches for studying causal effects of binary or otherwise discrete-valued exposures from observational data.
-With continuous exposures, however, the choices of methods for confounding control are far more limited, and clear guidance that can help practitioners choose among the available methods is lacking.
-A common approach to reduce confounding by observed variables is using the propensity score, which was initially proposed for binary treatments \cite{rosenbaum1983central} and has been generalized to the setting of continuous treatments \citep{hirano2004propensity, imai2004causal, zhu2015boosting, galvao2015uniformly}.
-With binary treatments, the causal effect of interest is often the average treatment effect, which can be estimated as a difference in the weighted averages of the treatment group outcomes, where the weights are proportional to the inverse of the propensity score; this method is known as inverse probability weighting (IPW).
-With continuous treatments, the interest is often in estimation of the causal dose-response functionals \citep{robins2000marginal,van2003unified} such as the the causal average dose-response function (ADRF), which can be estimated using a weighted regression of the outcome on the treatment, where the weights are proportional to the inverse of the conditional density of the treatment given the covariates, the generalized propensity score (GPS).
+Confounding is a major barrier to studying causal effects of treatments or exposures from observational data.
+Considerable work has focused on the development of approaches for studying causal effects of binary or otherwise discrete-valued treatments from observational data.
+With continuous treatments, however, the choices of methods for confounding control are far more limited, and clear guidance that can help practitioners choose among the available methods is lacking.
+A common approach to reduce confounding by observed variables is using the propensity score, which was initially proposed for binary treatments \cite{rosenbaum1983central} and has been generalized to the setting of continuous treatments \citep{hirano2004propensity, imai2004causal, zhu2015boosting, kennedy2017non, galvao2015uniformly}.
+With binary treatments, the causal effect of interest is often the average treatment effect, which can be estimated as a difference in the weighted averages of the treatment group outcomes, where the weights are proportional to the inverse of the propensity score \citep{robins1994estimation, robins2000marginal}; this method is known as inverse probability weighting (IPW).
+With continuous treatments, the interest is often in estimation of the causal dose-response functionals \citep{robins2000marginal,van2003unified} such as the causal average dose-response function (ADRF), which can be estimated using a weighted regression of the outcome on the treatment, where the weights are proportional to the inverse of the conditional density of the treatment given the covariates, the generalized propensity score (GPS).